Update: The Initial Analysis of How the Current Carrier Challenges Will Impact ACA Agents for 2026

-We have a quick update to our February article that follows below regarding what we’re hearing about 2026 premiums for the ACA Marketplace Individual market.
+We have a quick update to our February article below on what we’re hearing about 2026 premiums for the ACA Marketplace Individual market.
 According to KFF, the initial analysis of 105 plan filings of Marketplace insurers in 19 states and Washington, D.C., shows a median premium increase of 15% for 2026.

-The Peterson-KFF Health System Tracker provides detailed information about the drivers of the increases submitted so far.
+The Peterson-KFF Health System Tracker provides detailed information on the drivers of the increases submitted to date.
 However, the most significant issues are those we highlighted in our previous article: rising utilization and health costs, combined with new regulatory challenges from the ‘Big, Beautiful Bill.’

 This information provides a snapshot of what’s happening in these markets.
 Still, we believe ACA agents need to prepare for these trends to continue in other states by doing the things we mentioned in our February article, summarized below: